 Block format is the most common format for a professional business letter.
 It’s the easiest format to use and simplest to set up in your word processing program.
-The block format is perfect for a cover letter.
+The block format is perfect for a cover letter created to accompany a resume as part of a job application.
 Keep reading to learn more about block format cover letters and review examples and templates.

 What is Block Format?

 In block format, everything including your contact information, the date, the employer’s contact information, the body of the letter, and the greeting and closing, is all left-justified.
 It gives a clean and professional look to your letter.

 In block format, the letter is single-spaced, with the exception of a space between each paragraph (as well as a space above and below the date, and above and below the salutation and signature).